PauLOk777/operating-system-labs/src/main/java/com/paulok777/lab4/README.md

 ## Result

-Now we can see our result in task to resource relation like Map<String, String>
+Now we can see our result in task to resource relation like Map<Integer, Integer>

 ![result](images/result.png)